Khalidelaasry/alx-low_level_programming/0x0A-argc_argv/README.md

 ## Files

-1. `0-whatsmyname.c`
-   - Description: Prints the name of the program itself.
+1. `0-whatsmyname.c`- Prints the name of the program itself.

-2. `1-args.c`
-   - Description: Prints the number of arguments passed to the program.
+2. `1-args.c`- Prints the number of arguments passed to the program.

-3. `2-args.c`
-   - Description: Prints all arguments it receives, one per line.
+3. `2-args.c`- Prints all arguments it receives, one per line.

-4. `3-mul.c`
-   - Description: Multiplies two numbers passed to the program.
+4. `3-mul.c`- Multiplies two numbers passed to the program.

-5. `4-add.c`
-   - Description: Adds positive numbers passed to the program.
+5. `4-add.c`- Adds positive numbers passed to the program.

-6. `100-change.c`
-   - Description: Prints the minimum number of coins required to make change for a given amount.
+6. `100-change.c`- Prints the minimum number of coins required to make change for a given amount.

 ## Learning Objectives